 Change the polarity of your welder according to the following procedure steps.
-Figure 8 shows what the polarity block should look like
+Figure 8 shows what the polarity block should look like for each polarity setting.

 Electric shock can kill!
-Always turn the power OFF and unplug the power cord from the AC power source before changing polarity.
+Always turn the power OFF and unplug the power cord from the ac power source before changing polarity.